ovh/lxd-puppet-module/README.md

 # Requirements

-This module has been testes on:
+This module has been tested on:
  * Ubuntu 14.04 with Puppet 3.7
  * Ubuntu 16.04 with Puppet 3.8
  * Ubuntu 18.04 with Puppet 5.4